Unity-Technologies/com.unity.probuilder/com.unity.probuilder/Documentation~/Face_Inset.md

 # Inset

-You can create a new face set into the currently selected face using a combination of the [Extrude Faces](Face_Extrude.md) tool and scaling the extruded face.
+To create a new face set into the currently selected face, you can use the [Extrude Faces](Face_Extrude.md) tool and scale the extruded face.

 ![Inset face on top of cube](images/InsetFace_Example.png)